 - Loss of blood flow to the pituitary

-- Pituitary gland is removed or you have radiation treatment of the pituitary gland
+- Removal of the pituitary gland or radiation treatment of the pituitary gland

 What are the symptoms of adrenal insufficiency?